Harshdev098/Research-Nexas/README.md

   ```
   http://localhost:3000
   ```
-- You can prevent data loss of mysql by mounting you adding your localhost path onto docker container path `/var/lib/mysql` in the docker compose file under `db` service.
+- You can prevent data loss of mysql by mounting your localhost path onto docker container path `/var/lib/mysql` in the docker compose file under `db` service.
 It will prevent any data loss if the container is recreated.
 Reference: [here](https://docs.docker.com/engine/storage/volumes/)
   ```
   volumes:
      - $LOCALPATH:/var/lib/mysql